Geodata Selection and Queries#

 2. Adding to the current selection

-3. Select within the current selection
+3. Selecting within the current selection

 4. Removing from the current selection

-Selected features are again highlighted in bright yellow in. your geospatial interface.
+Selected features are again highlighted in bright yellow in your geospatial interface.

 Geometric Operators#